 Why Localized Embedded Systems Are Sometimes Replacing PLCs

-This might sound similar to a PLC, but there are distinct differences between them.
+This might sound similar to a programmable logic controller PLC, but there are distinct differences between them.

 Configuration: PLCs are known to be modular and easily replaceable if a specific module fails.
 On the other hand, embedded systems are mostly designed as a single board.
 This reduces their cost.

 Cost: PLCs are associated with having a high cost, especially when they are from reputable manufacturers.
-Alternatively, an embedded system, when localized, has a very low production cost per unit.
+Alternatively, an embedded system processor, when localized, has a very low production cost per unit.

 Despite the differences in hardware build-ups and programming methods, an embedded system can easily replicate a PLC’s functions.
 During the course of my freelancing career, I’ve helped clients in various industries replace industrial PLCs with localized embedded systems.
 This was for one reason only, cost.
 In certain applications, a localized embedded system can cost as little as 20% of a branded PLC.
 In business, that translates into a healthy profit margin while still achieving the same functionality.